Nambudiri: Modern history

-The unwillingness of Nambudiris to adapt to changes in wider society persisted until the early years of the 20th century but Susan Bayly believes that their decline in significance can be traced to the period 1729-1748 when Marthanda Varma established the Kingdom of Travancore and chose to use Deshastha Brahmins from Tamil Nadu in his civil service.
+The unwillingness of Nambudiris to adapt to changes in wider society persisted until the early years of the 20th century but Susan Bayly believes that their decline in significance can be traced to the period 1729-1748 when Marthanda Varma established the Kingdom of Travancore and chose to use Iyer and Deshastha Brahmins from Tamil Nadu in his civil service.
 She believes that decision undermined the relationship between the Nambudiri Brahmins and royalty in the region, although others have said that Varma's influence was short-lived and that the main cause of change was the influence of British diplomats who worked with the Travancore Maharaja in the 19th century.
 After the passing of the Charter Acts of 1833 and 1853 in the British Parliament, the British encouraged the work of Christian missionaries, notably in provision of education, and began the introduction of a judicial system that would have a significant impact on the landholdings, inheritance customs and marriage arrangements of both the Nambudiris and Nairs.
 The traditional basis of life was challenged by these and other changes, affecting also the other major ethnic groups of the area, such as the Ezhavas and the Syrian Christians.
 Like others, the desire for social reform went strong among the Nambudiris which led to the formation of the Yogakshema movement in 1908 in order to agitate for the marriage of all the junior males within the community itself.
 It also focused on popularising the English language study and abolishing the Purdah system among the Nambudiri females.

+Demographics

+The Nambudhiri Brahmins are a super-minority community in Kerala.
+According to the 1901 Census reports, they represent 0.47% of the total population of Nambudiris within Kerala.
+They are dominant and highly influential in British Malabar, where they account for more than 66% of the total population of Nambudiris in Kerala.
+Most of them reside in the Palakkad and Kozhikode districts of South Malabar and the Kannur district of North Malabar.
+A small Population is also found in Cochin and Travancore Kingdom.